gratipay/gratipay.com/www/about/policies/terms-of-service.md

   1. You represent and warrant that you have all necessary rights and authority to grant this license to Gratipay.
-With regard to any third-party content that you submit, you represent and warrant that you have a license to provide the content according these Terms, or that your use is otherwise permissible, for example as fair use.
+With regard to any third-party content that you submit, you represent and warrant that you have a license to provide the content according to these Terms, or that your use is otherwise permissible, for example as fair use.

 1. Acceptable Use Policy